flindyly/Hotel-Reservation-System/README.md

 C++, object-oriented programming principles, unit testing and integration testing

 ## How to Run
-On the command line, enter 'make project' to run the entire project.
+On the command line, enter `make project` to run the entire project.